myStery24/flutter-firebase-habit-note/README.md

 - Sync notes: Access to created notes with a single account.
 - Filter notes: Filter out notes with the colour filter.
 - Lock/Unlock notes: Lock notes with 4-digit passwords.
-- Colour-code/Tags: Categorise your notes with colour and tags (soon).
+- Colour-code: Categorise your notes with colour.
-- Text recognition: Upload images from gallery or camera and grab the texts in images through the Google ML Kit Text Recognition API.
+- Text recognition: Upload images from gallery or camera and grab the texts in images through the [Google ML Kit Text Recognition API](https://developers.google.com/ml-kit/vision/text-recognition).
 - Dark Mode: Light and dark modes.
 - Tutorial: User guide which explain how to use the application (in progress).
 - Flutter UI: Modern UI created using Flutter.

+**Upcoming Features**
+- Label notes: Add labels to your notes.